thu-coai/CDial-GPT/README.md

 ## <a name="#Dataset">Dataset</a>
 In this project, we present a Large-scale Cleaned Chinese Conversation corpus (LCCC) consists of [LCCC-base](https://coai-dataset.oss-cn-beijing.aliyuncs.com/LCCC-base.zip) and [LCCC-large](https://coai-dataset.oss-cn-beijing.aliyuncs.com/LCCC-large.zip).
 The LCCC-base is cleaner but smaller than LCCC-large.
 The quality of our dataset is ensured by a rigorous data cleaning pipeline, which is built based on a set of rules and learned filter trained on manually annotated dialogue pairs.
-The noises we consider include swearing words, sensitive words, special symbols, emoji, grammatical errors, and context-free conversations.
+The noises we consider include dirty words, sensitive words, special symbols, emoji, grammatical errors, and context-free conversations.
 The statistic is described below, and the vocabulary words are counted based on [Jieba](https://github.com/fxsjy/jieba) segmentation.

 | [LCCC-base](https://coai-dataset.oss-cn-beijing.aliyuncs.com/LCCC-base.zip) | Single-turn | Multi-turn  |